Paying VAT and customs duty

 If you imported the vehicle to Northern Ireland from outside the UK and EU

-Why you imported it What and how you pay
+Why you imported it What you pay

-You’re moving to the UK with your vehicle No VAT or duty if you qualify for relief
+You’re moving to the UK with your vehicle No VAT or customs duty if you qualify for relief

-You’re returning an exported vehicle to the UK No VAT or duty if you qualify for relief
+You’re returning an exported vehicle to the UK No VAT or customs duty if you qualify for relief

-You’re visiting the UK or the EU with your vehicle No VAT or duty if it qualifies as a temporary import
+You’re visiting the UK or the EU with your vehicle No VAT or customs duty if it qualifies as a temporary import